Pinger1456/Pinger1456/ReadMe.md

 ---

 ## 🚀 About Me
-- 🐍 Python — мой основной язык для проектов и автоматизации
+- 🐍 Python — my main language for projects and automation
-- 🐳 Docker — контейнеризация и удобный деплой
+- 🐳 Docker — containerization and smooth deployment
-- 🗄️ MySQL & PostgreSQL — запросы, оптимизация и проектирование БД
+- 🗄️ MySQL & PostgreSQL — queries, optimization, and database design
-- 📐 ООП — проектирую поддерживаемое и расширяемое ПО
+- 📐 ООП — designing maintainable and scalable software
-- 🧩 Алгоритмы — люблю решать сложные задачи и оптимизировать код
+- 🧩 Алгоритмы — I enjoy solving complex problems and optimizing code

-✨ В свободное время занимаюсь пет-проектами, решаю задачи на LeetCode и изучаю новые технологии.
+✨ In my free time, I work on pet projects, solve challenges on LeetCode, and explore new technologies.
-🤝 Открыт к сотрудничеству и интересным проектам!
+🤝 Open to collaboration and exciting projects!

 ---